 Cusco – Cusipata – Rainbow Mountain – Cusco

 Here, they speak Quechua, practice their earth-based faith and agriculture.
 They honor the mountain spirits and the father Sun, to ensure that their farming crops and herds flourish.
-The natives also weave the textiles that you can find within the museums around peru. we’ll then stop to enjoy a delicious, freshly prepared, hot lunch.
-Finally, after lunch in local restaurant , we’ll begin our return trip back in our private transport back to Cuzco. we’ll drop you off at your hotel around four p.m.
+The natives also weave the textiles that you can find within the museums around Peru. we’ll then stop to enjoy a delicious, box lunch.
+Finally, after the lunch, we’ll begin our return trip back in our private transport back to Cuzco. we’ll drop you off at your hotel around four p.m.

 In the dry season, from March to November, the skies are blue, the temperature is moderate, and the terrain is perfect.
 The best time to visit is June-August.

 If you want to hike the rainbow mountain, the journey will take around 2 hours and is a distance of 4 kilometers.
 You will see a green valley and a towering snow-capped mountain.

 If you’re keen to see the natural beauty of the Andes, then a visit to Rainbow Mountain is a must after or before visiting Machu Picchu.
 It’s a staggering 5,200 meters high.